 A little after 6:00 we begin the boarding process.
 It's tedious.
-There's a long line to have our bags X-rayed, again.
+There's a long line to wait in to have our bags X-rayed, again.
 There's a line to have our passports checked.
 There's another line to have our tickets taken.
 I ask about the message Botswana Air promised me.
 There is no message.
 Then there's another line and wait on the ramp to get into the plane.

 Sunday, December 3, 2006

 After about eight hours, the flight makes a stop in Dakar, Senegal.
 A few passengers deplane, the flight crew is replaced, and we go through a security check.
 We are requested to retrieve all of our belongings -- from the overhead storage bins and underneath the seats -- and place them in our laps.
 An inspection is then made to make sure every package is claimed.
 I guess there's concern someone who got off at Dakar might have left an explosive device on board.
 That's not very comforting.

 At 7:00 a.m., after a 16-hour flight, we arrive at JFK and go through customs.
 We get our bags and head over to JetBlue.
 I use an e-ticket terminal to access our tickets.
 The message on the screen says my name isn't in the system.
-I find a rep and she directs us to the "service" desk where there's a line of people waiting.
+I find a rep and she directs us to the Service Desk where there's a line of people waiting.
 After some time I tell the agent about the delayed Botswana Air flight and the two messages requesting seats on today's flight to West Palm Beach.
 Then came the six words that are like a stab in the heart: "We have no record of that."
 My tale was too much for the agent, so she scurried off to fetch her manager.

-We're then directed to another counter where we get to tell our story once again.
+We're then directed to another counter where we get to tell our story once more.
 The manager swallows and says: "I'm sorry, there's nothing we can do."
 Then after a brief pause adds: "Perhaps you could try our 800 number: 800-JET-BLUE."

 I call.
 The operator says there's no reservation, but if we'll willing to pay a reissue fee plus a booking fee, we can get on today's 10 o'clock flight.
 It costs $110 (in addition to the original ticket charge) for the two of us, but it's better than paying $218.64 for a new ticket.

 The flight to West Palm is uneventful.
 I watch Fox News on the seatback TV screens.
 I have three books with me (State of Emergency, by Patrick Buchanan, The Marketing of Evil, by David Kupelian, and Undue Influence, by Ron Arnold), but I haven't wanted to open any one of them.
 Politics can be such a downer.
-I hate to re-engage with the gloom and doom of the daily "news", but Fox News is my initial step back into the fray.
+I hate to reengage with the gloom and doom of the daily "news", but Fox News is my initial step back into the fray.

 A trip to Africa is tedious, sometimes absolutely exasperating, and never inexpensive, but it's an adventure into another world.
 There, nature's raw, harsh beauty is always on display.
 The battles of liberals versus conservatives, Democrats versus Republicans seem to fade.
 The strife of war and religious conflict is temporarily relegated to lesser importance than it deserves.
 The cruelty of man and man's ambition is masked by the fresh air, the limitless vistas, and the rich, red, golden sunsets.